syncfusion-content/uwp-docs/uwp/Charts/Adornments.md

 ### Defining the Label Content

-SfChart provides the support to customize the label content using [`SegmentLabelContent`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartAdornmentInfoBase.html#Syncfusion_UI_Xaml_Charts_ChartAdornmentInfoBase_SegmentLabelContent) property.
+UWP Charts provides the support to customize the label content using [`SegmentLabelContent`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartAdornmentInfoBase.html#Syncfusion_UI_Xaml_Charts_ChartAdornmentInfoBase_SegmentLabelContent) property.
 This property allows you to define the value to be displayed as adornment label.

 **XValue**